ytakefuji/global-warming/README.md

 # global-warming
 Global warming is advancing every year.
-Total solar irradiance (TSI) is also increasing every year!
+Total solar irradiance (TSI) is also increasing every year.
+Remember that measurements of the Sun from space began in November 1978.
+Data before 1978 is vulnerable or uncertain.

 solarplot.py (Python2) or solarplot_py3.py (Python3) is a program to plot total solar irradiance from 1610 to 2014.